Fan edit: History

-In 2020, fans of Thomas & Friends made fan edits of the 2000 film, Thomas and the Magic Railroad.
-Using footage from the film's work print, additional footage from the film's Blu-ray, and the film's script as a guide, it is an attempt to restore the film's original plot, before the studio cut the film against the director's wishes.

 In 2022, filmmaker Kai Patterson released Obi-Wan Kenobi: The Patterson Cut, in which the six episodes of the Disney+ Star Wars series, Obi-Wan Kenobi, was cut into a two and a half hour film.

+In 2025, a fan edit of Batman Forever designed to more directly suit the intended vision of Joel Schumacher's plans for the film before it was edited and released to theaters was created by fan editor JordanJabroni, and released to Fanedit.org by way of direct request message.
+The fan edit reinserts well-edited and polished deleted material back into the film in what is believed to be their appropriate moments, attempting to simulate what's known as "The Schumacher Cut," which is the name fans have given to the unedited and unreleased director's cut of Batman Forever, only seen by a select few in the world, most notably Kevin Smith.
+Fans of the film speak highly in its reviews of the fan project, and it, as well as its original theatrically-released counterpart, grew in popularity after the April 2025 passing of actor Val Kilmer, who played Bruce Wayne/Batman in the Warner Bros. production, leading the fan edit to be opened with a memorial to Kilmer and director Joel Schumacher, who passed away in June 2020.

 Fair use issues

 While fan edits skirt the lines of fair use, the fan editing community largely emphasizes the use of the final product should only be for those who own the source material (commercial home video releases such as DVD), and are not to be distributed for profit or other personal gain.
 Lucasfilm is aware of the existence of Star Wars fan edits, and has stated they will take action when they believe copyright infringement has taken place.

 In July 2007, Lucasfilm took action against fan editor "daveytod" after taking issue with his fan edit documentary of Star Wars: Episode II – Attack of the Clones, named The Clones Revealed.
 Their email to him cited the possibility of "consumer confusion," that The Clones Revealed might be mistaken for an official Lucasfilm product.
 The email was sent to several active members of the fan editing community and resulted in the short downtime of Fanedit.org.
 The reasoning given by Lucasfilm's anti-piracy team during communications with Fanedit.org moderators seemed to display the mistaken impression that The Clones Revealed was a bootleg of the film.

-In November 2008, Fanedit.org was briefly closed after receiving a complaint from the Motion Picture Association of America regarding the use of links to its copyrights appearing on the site.
-After a three-day downtime, the website reopened without any links to potentially infringing files.
+In November 2008, Fanedit.org was closed in its official capacity after receiving a complaint from the Motion Picture Association of America regarding the use of links to pirated content on the site in violation of copyright law.

-Fanedit.org has a policy to not allow fan edits made from pirated versions of films to be listed in its database.
-One notable victim of this policy is The Purist Edit of The Lord of the Rings: The Two Towers, made from a DVD screener leak of the film's theatrical version.
-Despite being one of the earliest major fan edits available and having historical importance, it is not listed on Fanedit.org.